grrrwaaa/courses/film6246/unreal.md

 In the Transform panel, Lights also have a Mobility option.
 Lights can be "static" , "stationary" or "movable".
 - Static lights are always on, and can't move.
 They are "baked" into the world when built, so they are effectively free.
 However they do not cast shadows from any moving objects.
-- Stationary lights can't move, but can change properties like on/off, colour etc. No more than four non-static lights can overlap for shadowing to work -- and bear in mind that sunlight counts as one.
+- Stationary lights are better in that they can also cast shadows on moving objects.
+No more than four non-static lights can overlap for shadowing to work -- and bear in mind that sunlight counts as one.
-- Movable lights are completely dynamic, and the most expensive to use.
+- Movable lights are completely dynamic in position and properties, and the most expensive to use.

 Common properties of interest: